zwin-project/.github/pull_request_template.md

 ## Summary

 <!--
-Please write what you did here.
+Please describe what you did here.
 If you have made changes to the appearance, it would be helpful to include images as well.
 -->

-## How to check behavior
+## How to check the behavior

 <!--
-If you added a new feature, please write a way for other developers to easily check the behavior you have changed or added so that they can catch up with the changes.
+If you have added a new feature, please write a way for other developers to easily check the behavior you have changed or added, so that they can keep up with the changes.
 -->